alexa-samples/alexa-skills-kit-intent-validator/README.md

 The intent validator is a lambda function that simply interprets the received event request from Alexa and states the key pieces of information (intent and slots) back to the user and displays in the card.

-To use, simply take the code and deploy as a lambda function (in US East - Virginia).
+To use, simply take the code and deploy as a lambda function (in US East - Virginia for en_US or en_CA, in Ireland for en_GB, de_DE or fr_FR).
 On your skill's configuration's Service Endpoint Type, ensure AWS Lambda ARN is selected, and paste the ARN ID into the form.

 There are two ways to utilize – issuing a launch request (ie “open”) will have the skill will remain in dialog mode – one can continuously tell it different utterances until you say “exit”.
 OneShot is also supported – ie “Ask SkillName to do this utterance” and the Alexa session ends afterwards.